 Some things are iconic for a reason: it’d be a crying shame if you left San Francisco without trying out delicious dim sum (Yank Sing is my favorite) or snapping photos of the adorable cable cars.
 Still, I always suggest people balance the touristy with the offbeat, and to explore some of San Francisco’s hidden gems that not everyone knows about – at least not yet.

 San Francisco holds a special place in my heart because I grew up 30 minutes outside the city until I was 17, and I still visit San Francisco at least once or twice a year.
 The city is changing fast — the victim of an unprecedentedly quick gentrification boom — but these places have stood the test of time.
-Whether you have a weekend in SF or a lifetime, you’ll doubtlessly keep exploring.
+Whether you have a weekend, a quick layover in San Francisco, or a lifetime, you’ll doubtlessly keep exploring.

 7 of My Favorite San Francisco Hidden Gems

 Located in the Marina District, this 100-year-old monument is one of the last remaining buildings from the 1915 Panama-Pacific Exposition.
 It’s been kept up ever since, and today it houses some of the most intriguing art exhibits from around the world.

 The Beaux-Arts design is one of San Francisco’s few examples of this style of architecture.
 Given its location, set around a gorgeous man-made lake with glassy reflections, it’s become a popular place for travelers in-the-know to stop in for pictures.
 The lagoons and walkways surrounding the palace are also quite a popular place for locals to walk, and it’s proximity to the Golden Gate Bridge make this a convenient stop for a quick slice of offbeat San Francisco before seeing the city’s most iconic piece of architecture.